EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 ## Introduction

-*Application* (or *App*) is a JavaScript class with the pre-defined structure (generated out of the app manifest) which can represent a certain set of discrete functionality or combine multiple apps and plugins into a package to achieve a certain functionality.
+*Application* (or *App*) is a JavaScript class with the pre-defined structure (generated out of the app definition) which can represent a certain set of discrete functionality or combine multiple apps and plugins into a package to achieve a certain functionality.

 Let's imagine that we want to create the application for posting and viewing comments on a website.
 For this purpose we'll use the {@link Echo.StreamServer.Apps.Stream Stream} and the {@link Echo.StreamServer.Apps.Submit Submit} apps and assemble them in one logical unit using the Echo Application approach.